Key Takeaways:

 For children, shorter-lasting Ritalin can be useful so effects wear off after school.
 Adults may prefer extended-release for all-day support.

-Is Ritalin a Stimulant
+Is Ritalin a Stimulant?

 Yes, Ritalin is a stimulant.
 Like Adderall, it activates the central nervous system.
 Stimulants can increase focus and alertness but also cause side effects such as insomnia, reduced appetite, or increased heart rate.